sujit70777/Awsome-Mobile-App-Development/README.md

 - [MLeaksFinder](https://github.com/Tencent/MLeaksFinder) - Find memory leaks in your iOS app at develop time.
 - [PSTModernizer](https://github.com/PSPDFKit-labs/PSTModernizer) - Makes it easier to support older versions of iOS by fixing things and adding missing methods.
 - [spacecommander](https://github.com/square/spacecommander) - Commit fully-formatted Objective-C code as a team without even trying.
+- [SwiftCop](https://github.com/andresinaka/SwiftCop) -  SwiftCop is a validation library fully written in Swift and inspired by the clarity of Ruby On Rails Active Record validations.